Check: ANIX-00-001930

 Fix Text

-Configure the NixOS operating system to disable inactive users.
-Add the following Nix code to the NixOS Configuration usually located in /etc/nixos/configuration.nix.
-Ensure that utils and lib modules are available { config, pkgs, lib, utils, ... }: environment.etc."/default/useradd".text = pkgs.lib.mkForce '' INACTIVE=35 ''; Rebuild the NixOS configuration with the following command: $ sudo nixos-rebuild switch
+Configure NixOS to disable inactive users.
+Add the following Nix code to the NixOS Configuration, usually located in /etc/nixos/configuration.nix or /etc/nixos/flake.nix: Ensure the lib functions are available: { config, lib, ... }: environment.etc."/default/useradd".text = lib.mkForce '' INACTIVE=35 ''; Rebuild and switch to the new NixOS configuration: $ sudo nixos-rebuild switch

 Additional Identifiers